 Long-Term: the long-term rating on the Bonds could be upgraded if the long-term

-between the letter of credit Bank and the Borrower.
+between the Bank and the Security.

 Short-Term: the short-term rating on the Bonds could be lowered if the

-short-term OSO rating of the Bank were downgraded.
+short-term rating of the Bank was downgraded.

 Moody's adopts all necessary measures so that the information it uses in assigning a credit rating is of sufficient quality and from sources Moody's considers to be reliable including, when appropriate, independent third-party sources.
 However, Moody's is not an auditor and cannot in every instance independently verify or validate information received in the rating process.